 The MS hug can be a frightening and painful experience, but there are ways to deal with it.
 It can range from a mild ache to intense pain in the chest or ribs, anywhere between the waist and neck.

 Weakness and fatigue are common MS symptoms and can make your legs feel heavy and uncomfortable.
 We explain everything you need to know including ways of helping ease this symptom.

 MS & Nausea

 Many people with MS experience nausea due to dizziness and vertigo or MS medications.
-We explain how the OMS Recovery Program can help.
+We explain how the OMS Program can help.

 MS & Anxiety

 Anxiety is common and can be even more so in people that have received a diagnosis of MS. Stress and anxious feelings can affect the body’s ability to fight disease, so it’s important to learn ways of managing anxiety levels as much as possible.

 MS & Memory Loss